 There are many taboos attached to female sexuality, such as ‘women don’t masturbate’ or that ‘women do not watch porn’.
 Even though the film tries to break a few myths, most viewers still consider Priyanka’s overt and direct demand for sexual pleasure as something only bad women do.

 The abortion narrative is the most pivotal scene in the movie.
 Priyanka Chopra makes it clear that she is not getting this abortion done due to the fear of pregnancy out of a wedlock.
-Rather, she wanted an abortion because at that stage of her career she did not want a marriage or a kid.
-Further adding that ‘having this kid is not my ambition.
+Rather, she wanted an abortion because at that stage of her career she did not want marriage or a child.
+Further adding that ‘having this child is not my ambition.
 You know how hard I have worked to get to this stage of my career.
 I have imagined a different life for myself’.

 For a moment, let us question why a woman who is over-ambitious and career-oriented, seen as bad?
 Isn’t it very much possible that a woman might not be ready to handle the pressure of balancing both family and work life?
 Women’s careers and individual identity are given much less importance than that of a man.

 Even if women put themselves first, over others, they are made to feel guilty.
 Women who come from a family of financially independent women are downplayed due to guilt.
 They are told that just to have a career, they are putting everything stake.

 Have you ever come across the word ‘career-oriented man’?
 Well, probably never because such a word does not exist.
 It is very conveniently assumed that a man will be driven and career-oriented.
 They are never expected to stay back and handle the responsibilities of the household.
 A career-oriented woman, on the other hand, is seen as someone who cannot handle a household and is expected to fulfil society’s expectations.